Postgraduate loans

 Below is a table that models the concurrent repayment of undergraduate and postgraduate loans linked to the level of your post-study earnings.

 If you have student loans from your undergraduate study, you'll need to add the monthly repayments together to work out your total loan repayments.
 The amount you repay on your undergraduate loans will depend on when you started your undergraduate course.
-See the government student finance page to determine which plan you are on.
+See the government Student Finance page to determine which plan you are on.

-Gross taxable income | Net monthly wage | Monthly repayments UG loans - plan 2 (September 2012 to August 2023) (9% over £27,295) |
+Gross taxable income | Net monthly wage | Monthly repayments UG loans – plan 2* (9% over £27,295) |

 Monthly repayments PG loans (6% over £21,000) |